Teoneag/Splitty_TU-Delft_OOP-Project/docs/meetings/week-02/week-02-agenda.md

     * look at next assignment

 - <Agenda - work> (1 hours)
-    * work on the splitted tasks and see how everyone is doing
+    * work on the split tasks and see how everyone is doing

 - Summarize action points: Who , what , when?
 (2 min)
 - Feedback round: What went well and what can be improved next time?
 (10 min)